heremaps/here-data-sdk-typescript/README.md

 https://unpkg.com/@here/olp-sdk-fetch/bundle.umd.min.js
 ```

-To learn how to use the HERE OLP SDK for TypeScript, see the <a href="https://github.com/heremaps/here-olp-sdk-typescript/blob/master/docs/GettingStartedGuide.md" target="_blank">Getting Started Guide</a>.
+To learn how to use the Data SDK for TypeScript, see the <a href="https://github.com/heremaps/here-olp-sdk-typescript/blob/master/docs/GettingStartedGuide.md" target="_blank">Getting Started Guide</a>.

 ## Development

 ### Dependencies

-The HERE OLP SDK for TypeScript has the following dependencies:
+The HERE Data SDK for TypeScript has the following dependencies:

 - npm 6.0.0+ (for installation instructions, see <a href="https://www.npmjs.com/" target="_blank">npm</a>)
 - Node.js 10+ (for installation instructions, see <a href="http://nodejs.org" target="_blank">Node.js</a>)